Samuel Hume Blake: Early life

-Blake was born on 31 August 1835 in Toronto, Canada.
+Blake was born on 31 August 1835 in Toronto, Upper Canada.
 He was the second son of William Hume Blake (1809–1870), an Irish-Canadian jurist and politician, and Catherine Honoria (née Hume) Blake (1804–1886).
-Among his siblings was older brother, Edward Blake, the second Premier of Ontario, and younger sister, Sophie Eliza (née Blake) Cronyn.
+Among his siblings was the older brother, Edward Blake, the second Premier of Ontario, and younger sister, Sophie Eliza (née Blake) Cronyn.

 His maternal grandparents were Eliza and Samuel Hume and his paternal grandparents were the Rev. Dominick Edward Blake, and Ann (née Hume) Blake, a daughter of William Hume M.P. of Humewood Castle.

 Blake was educated at home by tutors and entered Upper Canada College, where he studied for five years.

 Career

 After College, Blake began a four-year apprenticeship as a clerk at the Toronto mercantile firm of Ross, Mitchell and Company, beginning around 1850.
-After which he decided to follow his father and elder brother Edward into the legal profession, studying at the University of Toronto, graduating in 1858.
-After being admitted to the Law Society of Upper Canada, he entered into partnership with his older brother, thereafter, the firm was known as Blake & Blake (today the firm is known as Blake, Cassels & Graydon LLP).
+After this he decided to follow his father and elder brother Edward into the legal profession, studying at the University of Toronto, graduating in 1858.
+After being admitted to the Law Society of Upper Canada, he entered into a partnership with his older brother, thereafter, the firm was known as Blake & Blake (today the firm is known as Blake, Cassels & Graydon LLP).
 He was called to the bar in 1860 and practiced in Toronto.